 3. Brainstorming keywords for the DIY patent search

 4. Finding the right class and subclass for the DIY patent search

-5. Search databases for both the issued patents and published patent application for your DIY patent search
+5. Search databases for both the issued patents and published patent applications for your DIY patent search

-I invite you to contact me with your patent questions at (949) 433-0900 or [email protected].com.
+I invite you to contact me with your patent questions at (949) 433-0900 or [email protected].
 Please feel free to forward this article to your friends.
-As an Orange County Patent Lawyer, I serve Orange County, Irvine, Los Angeles, San Diego and surrounding cities.
+As an Orange County Patent Lawyer, I serve Orange County, Irvine, Los Angeles, San Diego, and surrounding cities.